-Starting with sterling silver, gold, and sliver/gold bi-metal all my work is created using hand fabrication techniques.
+Starting with sterling silver and gold, all my work is created using hand fabrication techniques.
 Cutting, punching, soldering, and hammering afford my jewelry a lightness, durability and detail unachievable via mass production.

 Making work in small batches makes for careful use of materials and minimizes waste.
 I do not use casting processes or molds for my work, and most of my designs employ metal forming techniques that strengthen the metal through hand hammered, forged processes.